bayesatcirm/2023/content/home/info.md

  css_class = ""
 +++

-As the number of attendees at the workshop is limited, interested researcher are asked to fill the pre registration form on the [CIRM website]( https://conferences.cirm-math.fr/2881.html).
-You will be soon informed if your application has been selected, otherwise you will be added to the waiting list and contacted as soon as a new opportunity opens.
+Please pre-register directly on the [CIRM website]( https://conferences.cirm-math.fr/2881.html).
+As the capacity of CIRM is limited, there is a cap on the number of attendees and we cannot guarantee that all scientists who pre-register will be able to participate You will be soon informed if your application has been selected, otherwise you will be added to the waiting list and contacted if a slot opens.

+There is no registration fee.
+Room and board are available for all participants, and should be paid directly to CIRM (you will receive information about this step in due course).
+The organizers have secured funding to cover the room and board costs of a number of participants: if you are interested, please apply when you pre-register.
+We do not have funding to cover travel expenses.